 - Late notice #1: This is the 5 day late rent notice.
-If the rent is not received within 5 days of when it is due, then your landlord must deliver it by certified mail.
+If you didn't pay your rent within five days of the due date, the landlord can notify you.
+They must send the notice by certified mail.

 - Late notice #2: This is the 14 day rent demand.
-After this is delivered, your landlord must wait at least 14 days before starting an eviction case in court.
+After this is delivered, your landlord must wait at least 14 days to start an eviction case in court.

 - The judge finds that you have defenses.
 If the judge finds that you have defenses to being evicted, the case could be dismissed or the judge can reduce the amount of rent that you owe.

 - You reach a settlement with your landlord.
 You can make an agreement with your landlord to leave the property on a certain date.

 - The judge issues a warrant of eviction.

 - If the judge agrees with your landlord, they will order you to leave the property (eviction).